JuliaInterop/CxxWrap.jl/README.md

 Pkg.add("CxxWrap")
 ```
 ### Building on Windows
-To build on Windows, you need to comment [2 lines](https://github.com/barche/CxxWrap.jl/blob/master/deps/build.jl#L90-L91) from `deps/build.jl` to avoid the automatic binary download.
+To build on Windows, you need to set the `BUILD_ON_WINDOWS` environment variable to `"1"` in order to avoid the automatic binary download.
 The build prerequisites are:
 - Cmake in the path
 - Latest version of Visual Studio (Visual Studio 2015 Update 2 RC with MSVC 19.0.23824.1, it won't work on older versions due to internal compiler errors)